Seoul With Kids – Things to See & Do In South Korea’s Capital.

 South Korea with Kids

-These are just a few ideas of the many amazing child-friendly activities that you can do in Seoul, the capital of South Korea.
+These are just a few ideas of the many amazing child-friendly activities to do in Seoul, the capital of South Korea.
 There are engaging children’s exhibits at almost every museum as well as wonderful parks and great restaurants.
 It is a fabulous city to visit with young children, even energetic toddlers.

 If you do travel to Seoul during the Spring, make sure to check out our guide: Where to see the Cherry Blossoms in Seoul which also includes around South Korea.